Here is a question I hear all the time (mostly from my so) and that is probably still a mystery to many:

 Why does an oily skin need moisturizing?
 Usually followed by:

 Isn’t it oily enough as it is?
 Why do you add oil to it?

 It’s a good question and I can understand the logic in it.
-However, here’s the thing: moisture & oiliness isn’t the same thing.
+However: moisture & oiliness isn’t the same thing.
 Even an oily skin can get dry and still be oily.
-In some cases, it’s actually oily because it’s dry.
+In some cases it’s actually oily because it’s dry.
 A good example of that was me, when I was on Acnatac.
-My skin was exremely dry, but at the same time I was drowning in my own oil.
+My skin was extremely dry, but at the same time I was drowning in my own oil.

 It’s very common to have not only one problem with your skin.
-For example combination skin can be really oily at times, but some parts of the face are likely normal or dry.
+Combination or oily skin can be really oily at times, but some parts of the face are likely normal or dry.
 So you do need to moisturize the skin.

 because it is dry – or you want to prevent it from getting dry

 because the moisturizer balances the skin and can help with the oiliness and the impurities, redness etc.

 because it makes your skin look and feel good